 Accessibility Services Office

-Implementing social enterprise services and the Jockey Club E-Learning For All project to improve community accessibilities as well as provide various kinds of supportive services for people in need.
+Implementing social enterprise services, the Jockey Club E-Learning For All project and Jockey Club Sports Programmes with Audio-description Service to improve community accessibilities as well as provide various kinds of supportive services for people in need.